Ding Shisun

 Ding Shisun (丁石孙; September 5, 1927 – October 12, 2019) was a Chinese mathematician, academic administrator, and politician.
-He served as president of Peking University during the 1989 Tiananmen Square protests and was forced to resign afterwards.
-He later served as chairman of the China Democratic League from 1996 to 2005 and a vice chairperson of the Standing Committee of the National People's Congress.
+He served as president of Peking University during the 1989 Tiananmen Square protests and massacre and was forced to resign afterwards.
+He later served as chairman of the China Democratic League from 1996 to 2005 and as a vice chairperson of the Standing Committee of the National People's Congress.

+Biography

 Early life

-Ding was born on September 5, 1927 in Shanghai, Republic of China, to Ding Jiacheng (丁家丞) and Liu Huixian (刘蕙仙), with his ancestral home in Zhenjiang, Jiangsu.
+Ding was born on September 5, 1927, in Shanghai, Republic of China, to Ding Jiacheng (丁家丞) and Liu Huixian (刘蕙仙), with his ancestral home in Zhenjiang, Jiangsu.
 He attended Utopia University in Shanghai from 1944 to 1947.
 A participant in anti-government student activities, he was arrested by the Kuomintang government and expelled by the university.
 As a result, he moved north to Beijing and entered Tsinghua University in 1948.

-Early career
+Tsinghua University and Peking University

 Ding graduated from the Department of Mathematics of Tsinghua University in 1950, after the founding of the People's Republic of China, and was hired by the university as an assistant professor.
 In 1952, he transferred to Peking University, where he later rose to lecturer and professor.

 During the Anti-Rightist Campaign in 1958, Ding sympathized with those denounced as "rightists".
-Although not labelled a rightist, he received administrative admonition and was expelled from the Communist Party of China in 1960.
+Although not labelled a rightist, he received administrative admonition and was expelled from the Chinese Communist Party in 1960.
 His membership was later restored.
 When the Cultural Revolution broke out in 1966, he was imprisoned and later sent to perform manual labour at a May Seventh Cadre School.
 After the end of the Cultural Revolution in 1976, Ding was politically rehabilitated and appointed vice chair of the Department of Mathematics of Peking University.
 He was promoted to chairman in 1980.